INTP and INFP Relationships: Compatibility, Love, and Friendship

 Friendship

-3 Characteristics of INTP friendships
+3 Characteristics of INTP Friendships

 2. They are unflinchingly honest with their friends, which can sometimes come off as critical.